XTLS/Xray-docs-next/docs/en/document/level-1/fallbacks-lv1.md

       "alpn": ["http/1.1"],
       "certificates": [
         {
-          "certificateFile": "/path/to/fullchain.crt", // 换成你的证书，绝对路径
-          "keyFile": "/path/to/private.key" // 换成你的私钥，绝对路径
-        }
+          "certificateFile": "/path/to/fullchain.crt", // Absolute path to your certificate "keyFile": "/path/to/private.key" // Absolute path to your private key }
       ]
     }